 There is no individual in Australian political history who has done more to damage the conventions and institutions of our democracy, and indeed the Parliament itself, than the former Prime Minister.
 Personally, I hope he leaves politics altogether and takes the stench of his confrontational politics with him.

 Abbott in both his tenure as Opposition Leader and Prime Minister had a breathtaking, pungent absurdity about him.
-A Christian man of unchristian demeanor.
+A Christian man of unchristian demeanour.

 Australia has never elected a person more unsuited to the highest office.
 He was a Luddite with little appreciation of science, the needs of women, and was out of touch with a modern pluralist society.